LeoXdev/HanoiTowers-ES/readme.md

 #### v1.1:
 - Game no longer stops working properly when winning a first play (player is able to spawn disks again).
 - Lights trigger when you win a play to indicate victory.

+#### v1.2:
+- Each disk numeric value is now visible at naked eye in case disk size is not enough to calculate a valid move.
+- Fixed a bug where trying to move a disk into the same origin tower made it go upward a bit.